 Integrated Pest Management (IPM) is a strategy used to manage problem animals and situations in human-wildlife management (Rashwin & Sanjeeth 2023).
 Therefore, HEC mitigation in oil palm plantations used two approaches from IPM, which are exclusion techniques and frightening devices.
-Exclusion techniques involve using on the use of high-voltage electrified fences to prevent elephants's encroachment on oil palm plantations (FAO 2008).
+Exclusion techniques involve using on the use of high-voltage electrified fences to prevent elephant encroachment on oil palm plantations (Food and Agriculture Organizations of the United Nations 2008).
 However, this method is generally costly and considered to be a long-term investment, particularly for commercial perennial crops (Sukumar 2003).
-In addition, mitigation techniques like loud noises and burning fires are more cost-effective, but their effectiveness was short-lived, as elephants quickly became habituated to them (de la Torre 2021; Fernando et al. 2008; Perera, 2009).
+In addition, mitigation techniques like loud noises and burning fires are more cost-effective, but their effectiveness was short-lived, as elephants quickly became habituated to them (de la Torre et al. 2021; Fernando et al. 2008; Perera 2009).
 Hence, this phenomenon needs an effective and inexpensive method to mitigate the elephant's encroachment on oil palm plantations.
-Beehive fences are currently used as a method to deter elephants from encroaching on oil palm plantations (Ndlovu et al. 2016; Abdul Malek et al. 2022).
+Beehive fences are currently used as a method to deter elephants from encroaching on oil palm plantations (Ndlovu et al. 2016; Abdul Malek et al. 2023).

 A study conducted by Dror et al. (2020) in northern Thailand by using captive Asian elephants and beehive fences reported that encroachment on crop fields by Asian elephants (Elephas maximus) may be deterred by using African bees (Apis mellifera) or Asian bees (Apis cerana).
 However, they stated that their findings were different from those of King et al. (2018) because the bees exhibited low aggression levels and the elephants were unresponsive to the bees.
 King et al. (2018) conducted their study in Sri Lanka by involving 120 wild African elephants (Loxondota Africana) that are exposed to the playback sound of disturbed hives of Asian bees (Apis cerana).
-Thuppil and Coss (2016) tested the playback of felid growls and human shouts on Asian elephants (Elephas maximus) in southern India, finding deterrence rates of 57.1% for human shouts, 72.7% for leopard growls, and 90% for tiger growls.
+Thuppil and Coss (2016) tested the playback of felid growls and human shouts on Asian elephants (Elephas maximus) in southern India, finding deterrence rates of 57.1% for human shouts, 72.7% for leopard growls and 90% for tiger growls.

-Elephants exhibit aggressive behaviors when threatened.
-The sound of buzzing bees can alert elephants, causing them to retreat to avoid stings in sensitive areas like ears, trunks, and eyes.
-(King et al. 2007; Vollrath & Douglas-Hamilton 2002).
-Trunk-touching behaviour among the elephants during bee sound playback was interpreted as a nervous behaviour by seeking reassurances among them (Plotnik & de Waal 2014).
+Elephants exhibit aggressive behaviours when threatened.
+The sound of buzzing bees can alert elephants, causing them to retreat to avoid stings in sensitive areas like ears, trunks and eyes (King et al. 2007; Vollrath & Douglas-Hamilton 2002).
+Trunk-touching behaviour among the elephants during bee sound playback was interpreted as a nervous behaviour by seeking reassurance among them (Plotnik & de Waal 2014).
 Headshaking and dusting behaviours would knock bees away and flee from the area quickly to lower the risk of being stung (King et al. 2010).
-In addition, the elephants vocalize aggressively when exposed to leopard growls but retreat silently upon hearing tiger growls (Thuppil & Coss 2013).
+In addition, the elephants vocalise aggressively when exposed to leopard growls but retreat silently upon hearing tiger growls (Thuppil & Coss 2013).
 The elephants tended to linger in the vicinity to investigate the area prior to retreating by vocalising behaviour after hearing leopard growls (Thuppil & Coss 2013).
 However, playback sound's long-term effectiveness is still unknown, as there is a possibility for animals to get habituated to the threats (Ndlovu et al. 2016).

-There is no study performed on the elephant behaviour towards various threatening sounds in Malaysia despite high HEC incidence.
+No study has been performed on elephant behaviour towards various threatening sounds in Malaysia despite the high HEC incidence.
 It is unclear if elephants will react similarly to those in other countries, highlighting the need for local research to improve future mitigation methods.
-Hence, this study was carried out to determine how the elephants in Malaysia respond to threatening vocalization sound playbacks and whether this method can be used to improve conflict mitigation measures in the country.
+Hence, this study was conducted to determine how the elephants in Malaysia respond to threatening vocalisation sound playbacks and whether this method can improve conflict mitigation measures in the country.
+Norasmah Basari et al.